 The size of the project should be comparable to the size of the completed EZU tutorial project.
-Size will be assessed based upon Django Function Points.
-The formula for Django Function Points is:
+Size will be assessed based upon the number of Django function points in your Final Project.
+Django functions points are a measurement of application size that I devised using a simplified version of a traditional approach to measuring application size called function points.
+The formula for Django function points is: